 Admission & Funding Decisions

-The Geography Department reviews applications in February for fall admissions and applicants are notified in early March.
-Admission decisions are independent of funding decisions.
+The Geography Department reviews applications for fall admissions as soon as possible after application deadlines.
+Admissions decisions are independent of funding decisions.

-Funding decisions are made in April, and based on availability of funding through the University and other sources.
-Please note we provide funding (via teaching assistantships) primarily to students applying to the PhD program.
+Funding decisions are based on availability of funding through the University and other sources.
+Please note we provide funding primarily to students applying to the PhD program.

 Graduate Program Description

 The MA and PhD program descriptions are in the Graduate Catalog (https://gradcatalog.uconn.edu) for which there are University level requirements and Departmental requirements http://gradcatalog.uconn.edu/fields-of-study/geography.